aukejw/tegenafval/src/pages/en/probleem.md

 3. The deposit in Germany is higher: 25 cents per can compared to 10 cents in the Netherlands.
 This provides extra motivation to return "pfand".

-In any case, we can learn from Germany, where "[Pfand gehört daneben](https://www.pfand-gehoert-daneben.de/)" is already well-known.
+We can learn from Germany, where "[Pfand gehört daneben](https://www.pfand-gehoert-daneben.de/)" is already well-known.